Navneetoo7/BE-ToDo/README.md

 This is a NestJS-based ToDo application with a focus on clean architecture, robust data handling, and API documentation.

-user can run docker compose i have added db confir
+user can run docker compose i have added db config

 ## Key Features